 - Uniform technology risk assessment.
 The majority of VCs deploy risk associated with technology waves we can all see in our rearview mirror, while technology production is far from the most precious risk of a technology company.

 - Years of funding small first rounds attract only entrepreneurs with predominantly trial-and-error technology ideas, of which only a few can produce $1B companies.
 Thus, the financial rewards of Venture are artificially restricted by its self-induced uniform investment thesis.
 Big thinkers are encouraged to find refuge for their ideas elsewhere.
 No surprise corporations have become better custodians of innovation.
 Uniform wannabes (on either side of the investment equation) comprise the remaining maelstrom.

 Venture Capital risk should be deployed non-uniform and, thus, in the opposite way it functions today to attract, find, and recognize the prime talent that can build lasting socioeconomic value the public can trust again.

 Great time to be an LP in Venture

 New institutional investors in Venture have the opportunity to quickly recognize and avoid subprime VC by – for the first time – deploying economic principles that are compatible with the needs of the underlying asset, innovation.

-Innovation relies on the discovery of outliers to which only a free-market financial system can assign merit.
-So, now with still a massive adoption green field on the horizon and the internet as the technology foundation for free-markets is a great time to benefit from the innovation subprime VCs with their socialistic capitalism will never be able to discover.
+Innovation relies on discovering outliers to which only a free-market financial system can assign merit.
+So, now with still a massive adoption of green fields on the horizon and the internet as the technology foundation for free-markets is a great time to benefit from the innovation subprime VCs with their socialistic capitalism will never be able to discover.